OpenSourceEconomics/econ-project-templates/docs/src/r_organisation.rst

-On this page, we first describe how the files are distributed in the directory hierarchy.
-We then move on to show how to find your way around using simple data structures in the :ref:`project_paths` section, so that you just need to make changes in a single place (remember to minimise code repetition!).
+On this page, we describe how the files are distributed in the directory hierarchy.

 .. _rdirectory_structure: